 I attended the meeting of Maryknoll Medical and Welfare Association, which organizes fundraising for Our Lady of Maryknoll Hospital including annual raffle tickets.
 I attended Taize prayer at St. Cosmas and Damian’ Church in the evening.

 Several staffs including Joseph gave a tour at Our Lady of Maryknoll Hospital (OLMH http://www.olmh-hk.com/Eng/index_eng.html) on Apr 21, 2010.
 I accompanied Helen to take care 6 patients in their apartments nearby including changing bandage and cateter.
-Helen is one of the nurses at Community Nurse Service in OLMH which is
+Helen is one of the nurses at Community Nurse Service in OLMH which is a public-private interface programme, as well as private convalescent beds for discharged palliative care patients.

 I visited to Asian Human Right Commision (http://www.ahrchk.net/index.php).
 I was introduced to all the staffs and got their writing about human right in Indonesia.
 We attended the Celebration of Life of Dr. B. R. Ambedkar who is a patriot, scholar, thinker and Founding Father of the Indian Constitution.